EwaSzczurek/MetastaticBottleneck/SEER/Readme.md

 constrains that we can only release this data to a person with the written approval of the SEER Program.
 In particular, all members of a research team who will have access to the data must sign this data-use agreement.
+To see exactly which SEER records were preselected for our analysis, please refer to file STable_1.xls, which contains Histology, Histology Description, Histology/Behavior, Histology/Behavior Description from the SEER database (first four columns), for the cancer types we chose to analyze (last column).

 The code generates a subfolder Cancers with several summary plots, which are not directly relevant to the project.